jsphuebner/esp8266-web-interface/PROTOCOL.md

 100ms timeout.

-Except where otherwise noted, the responses are free text and should generally contain a single human readable line indicating success or faulure of the operation.
+Except where otherwise noted, the responses are free text and should generally contain a single human readable line indicating success or failure of the operation.

 ## Parameters and other data